 The International House Board of Trustees is a dedicated governing body comprised of distinguished members from the worlds of diplomacy, business, education, philanthropy and the arts.
 Trustees believe in the power of international understanding to promote peace across the world.
-By providing oversight and guidance, Trustees help shape policies supporting the long-term goals and mission of International House.
+By providing oversight and guidance, Trustees help shape policies supporting the long-term goals and mission of I-House.

 International Affairs Advisor, Squire Patton Boggs

 Ambassador Frank G. Wisner’s diplomatic career spans four decades and eight American presidents.
 He served as ambassador to Zambia, Egypt, the Philippines, and India during his extensive career in the State Department.
 Additionally, he served as Under Secretary of Defense for Policy and as Under Secretary of State for International Security Affairs.